wp-plugins/cbratingsystem/readme.txt

 *   Language file support and easily customizable

-See more details and usages guide here http://codeboxr.com/product/multi-criteria-flexible-rating-system-for-wordpress
+See more details and usages guide here http://wpboxr.com/product/multi-criteria-flexible-rating-system-for-wordpress

-Details documentation and step by step guide is here http://codeboxr.com/installation-multi-criteria-flexible-rating-system-for-wordpress.html

 Pro Version:

-We have a pro version that gives more premium features beside the basic free version.
+We have a pro version that gives more premium features beside the basic free version(Free version will be always free).

-Main feature of pro versions:
-1. Theming system
+Pro Version Features:

+*  Theme & Custom Style for rating presentation
-2. Unlimited criteria
+*  Unlimited criteria
-3. Unlimited reasons/stars in each criteria
+*  Unlimited reasons/stars in each criteria
-4. Guest email verify
+*  Guest email verify
-To buy the pro version please check here http://codeboxr.com/installation-multi-criteria-flexible-rating-system-for-wordpress.html

 Plugin Backend
 [youtube http://www.youtube.com/watch?v=Xa6M2uJnKVw]